pragmint/open-practices/capabilities/working-in-small-batches.md

 ### Target an MVP

 Start with defining a clear Minimum Viable Product (MVP).
-This is the simplest version of a product or feature that delivers value to users and allows the team to gather actionable feedback quickly.
-Focus on identifying core user needs, then work in small batches to deliver on just those.
-A good MVP should be achievable quickly, typically within weeks rather than months, to ensure rapid feedback.
+This is the simplest version of a product or feature that delivers value to users and allows the team to gather actionable feedback quickly — typically within weeks rather than months.
+Focus on identifying core user needs, then use the feedback to add small layers of improvements on top of the MVP.

-### Run a Story-Splitting Workshop
+### Run a Story-splitting Workshop

-Hold sessions to break down user stories into smaller, independently valuable increments.
-Teams can practice decomposing features into smaller, more manageable chunks that can be delivered quickly.
-This will likely push teams out of their comfort zone and open their minds to a new way of thinking about slicing work.
+Hold sessions that give teams an opportunity to practice decomposing features and break down user stories into small, independently valuable increments.
+This will likely push teams out of their comfort zone.
+But it's *good* to push teams to slice too much -- it's useful to know what "too much" looks like.
+Without opening their minds to new ways of slicing work, teams can easily revert to the original scope.

 ### Instrument Your System With Telemetry